About Hants Learning Network Association

 In January 1994, the NS Department of Education introduced the Community Learning Initiative (CLI) with a mandate to enhance the skills of community members and to answer community-learning needs through local learning networks.
 The Literacy Committee began meeting monthly and actively solicited participation from additional community organizations and individuals who were prepared to provide organizational and administrative leadership.

 In March of the same year, a day-long organizational meeting was held which resulted in the formation of the West Hants Learning Network Association.
 It was incorporated as a non-profit organization with the Registry of Joint Stocks in June 1995.
 It has since been renamed the Hants Learning Network Association (HLNA).

-Today, HLNA is governed by a volunteer Board of Directors, which meets monthly during the school year.
+Today, HLNA is governed by a volunteer Board of Directors, which meets bimonthly during the school year.
 Experienced staff members administer HLNA programming and qualified teachers instruct Adult Learning Program classes.